ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

     -   Application services: interface to IO (LED, Digit, GPIO), storage and timer services

--   processor characteristics : number of processors and pointer to description of each, number of different archictures and a pointer to the table of description, the memory bank used for the shared memory access
+-   **1.1.2 processor characteristics** : number of processors and
+    pointer to description of each, number of different archictures and a pointer to the table of description, the memory bank used for the shared memory access

     -   CMSIS-Stream uses several memory banks for the memory allocation of SWC :